tonishka/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the view mechanism behaves at each step.

 Step 1.
-From the person list window, the user executes `view 2` to view the contact details of the second person in the address book.
+From the Home Page, the user executes `view 2` to view the contact details of the second person in the address book.
 A `ViewCommand` is constructed with the index of the person to de displayed.

 Step 2.
 The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to `MainWindow` inside a `CommandResult`.